stevenhua0320/diffpy.srmise/news/cookiecut.rst

 **Fixed:**

-* Cookiecuttered diffpy.srmise to new Billingegroup standard.
+* Recookiecuttered diffpy.srmise to new Billingegroup standard.

 **Security:**